trambarhq/trambar/docs/user-guide.md

 ##### Merge

-A **merge** story is posted whenever someone merges code from one branch into another.
+A **Merge** story is posted whenever someone merges code from one branch into another.
 It's basically a special kind of push.
 You may choose to receive notification when a merge to master occurs.

 ##### Branch

-A **branch** story is another special kind of push.
+A **Branch** story is another special kind of push.
 It occurs someone pushes a new branch into a git repository.
 In a typical workflow, that usually means he's begun implementing a new feature or fixing a bug requiring substantial changes.

 ##### Issue

-An **issue** story is posted whenever someone opens a new issue in GitLab's issue tracker.
+An **Issue** story is posted whenever someone opens a new issue in GitLab's issue tracker.

 ![Issue](img/client-story-issue.png)